 Article says Paige met Hefner only once briefly at a stop at the Chicago mansion.

-By the end of her life she knew Hefner more closely in her hometown of Los Angeles.
+(By the end of her life Paige knew Hefner better in her own hometown of Los Angeles.
+Hefner bought a second mansion residence there in 1971.)

 During their conversation Shippey notices Paige “sitting there looking lovely and trying not to fall asleep. ” The attention goes back to Paige.

-She says she is a self taught artist turned actress, with an art studio in Venice and drama lessons with Jeff Corey.
-So far though, she has only had a non-speaking role on the Jonathan Winters show and as an audience member on the set of PAD.
+She says she is a self taught artist turned actress.
+She has an art studio in Venice Beach.
+She also took drama lessons with Jeff Corey.
+So far though, she has only had a non-speaking role on the Jonathan Winters show, and as an audience member on the set of PAD. (perhaps Paige is way in the background of both shows.)

 .

-As you will see by the following news articles, the scheduled appearance by November 1968 Playmate Paige Young was publicized as a highlight of the show.
+As you will see by the next news articles, the scheduled appearance by November 1968 Playmate Paige Young was heavily publicized.

 But when it gets to the big day……